muachilin/Pig/README.md

 ## 📝 Mentioning

 When you commit to a branch and open a corresonding pull request, FuzzyOcto will automatically comment on the linked issue of this pull request.
 Besides, FuzzyOcto will tag the person who open the pull request on the linked issue.
-Therefore, user can see who and which PR is handling this issue very easily!
+Therefore, user can see who and which PR is handling this issue very easily.

 <p align="center">
  <img alt="" src="examples/issue_comment.png" width="700" />